Chiragkumar-Prajapati/Cop-Shop/ARCHITECTURE.md

 	- **ListingFormValidationObject**
 		- Contains validity information specific to the listing creation form.
 		- Data members correspond to fields on the form.
 Fields containing invalid data are flagged in one of these objects and used to relay error information back to the user.
+	- **AddressValidationObject**
+        	    - Contains information specific to validating addresses.
+	- **AccountValidationObject**
+    	    - Contains information specific to account form validation.
         - **BuyerAccountValidationObject**
-	    - Contains validity information specific to buyer account creation, updating, and validation.
+            - Contains information specific to buyer account form validation.
         - **SellerAccountValidationObject**
-	    - Contains validity information specific to seller account creation, updating, and validation.
+            - Contains information specific to seller account form validation.